Staff Lends a Hand at 13 Auburn-Opelika Sites in Community Service Effort

 In 2008, Evans was inducted into the National Golf Coaches Hall of Fame.
 She was also awarded the Horton Smith Award for education by the Dixie Section of the PGA at its 2009 Annual Meeting.

-Auburn won its third SEC title in the last four seasons in 2012, holding a one-stroke lead over home-team Arkansas.
+Auburn won its third SEC title in the last five seasons in 2012, holding a one-stroke lead over home-team Arkansas.
 The Tigers tallied five top-five finishes during the regular season as they placed first at the Central Florida Challenge.
 The season ended with a 12th-place finish at the NCAA Central Regional.
 During the 2010-11 season, Evans led Auburn to three top-five finishes and an SEC Championship.
 The Tigers placed fifth at the Pac-10/SEC Challenge and the Battle at Rancho Bernardo Inn.

 During the 2009-10 season, Evans led the Tigers to top-five finishes in nine of their 12 tournaments and top 10 finishes in all but two.
 Auburn pulled out victories at the Auburn Invitational and Tiger/Wave Classic while also taking runner-up honors at the Lady Tar Heel Invitational and NCAA Fall Preview.